olejrosendahl/validation_error_reporter/README.md

 # ValidationErrorReporter

-Data migrations and muliple changes in model validations sometimes leaves out required data leaving the models with errros.
-It's unfortunate that one should need such a tool, but here it is.
+Data migrations and multiple changes in model validations over time sometimes leaves the models in an erroneous state.

+It's unfortunate that one would sometimes need such a tool, but here it is.

 Run the task periodically to ensure the data is intact.

 ## Installation